-Full heritage Partial heritage No heritage Design Identical Minimal modifications Major modifications Manufacture Identical Limited update of parts and processes necessary Many updates of parts or processes necessary Software Identical Identical functionality with limited update of software modules Major modifications
+Full heritage Partial heritage No heritage Design Identical Minimal modifications Major modifications Manufacture Identical Limited update of parts and processes necessary Many updates of parts or processes necessary Software Identical Identical functionality with limited update of software modules (<50%) Major modifications (≥50%)

-Provider Identical provider and development team Different however with substantial involvement of original team Different and minimal or no involvement of original team Use Identical Same interfaces and similar use within a novel overall context Significantly different from original Operating Environment Identical Within margins of original Significantly different from original Referenced Mission In operation Built and successfully ground tested Not yet successfully ground tested
+Provider Identical provider and development team Different however with substantial involvement of original team Different and minimal or no involvement of original team Use Identical Same interfaces and similar use within a novel overall context Significantly different from original Operating Environment Identical Within margins of original Significantly different from original Referenced Prior Use In operation Built and successfully ground tested Not yet successfully ground tested

-Scientific Merit of the Investigation
+Scientific Merit of the Proposed Investigation

 The Lead Discovery Program Scientist will determine whether any issues that may have emerged in the course of the concept study have effected significant changes to the science objectives or other aspects of the proposed Baseline and Threshold Science Missions (see Requirement CS-17 in Section II of this document) in such a manner as to have impacted the basis for the evaluation of the scientific merit of the investigation as determined by the peer review panel for the Step 1 proposal.
 If there are no significant changes to the proposed investigation that undermine the basis of this rating, the peer review panel rating for scientific merit of the Step 1 proposal will be the rating for scientific merit of the CSR.
-If there are significant changes, the Program Scientist will convene a peer review panel to reevaluate the scientific merit of the objectives in light of these changes.
+If there are significant changes, the Lead Discovery Program Scientist will convene a peer review panel to reevaluate the scientific merit of the objectives in light of these changes.
 The factors for reevaluating this criterion will be the same as those used for the Step 1 proposal review (Section 7.2.2 of the AO).

-Scientific Implementation Merit and Feasibility of the Investigation
+Scientific Implementation Merit and Feasibility of the Proposed Investigation

 All of the factors defined in Section 7.2.3 of the AO apply to the evaluation of the CSR.
-Note that additional subfactors have been added to Factor B-2, Probability of technical success.
+Note that details have been added to one of the subfactors of Factor B-1, Merit of the instruments and mission design.
+Also, an additional subfactor has been added to Factor B-2, Probability of technical success.

 - Factor B-1.
 Merit of the instruments and mission design for addressing the science goals and objectives.
-This factor includes the degree to which the proposed mission will address the goals and objectives; the appropriateness of the selected instruments and mission design for addressing the goals and objectives; the degree to which the proposed instruments and mission can provide the necessary data, including details on data collection strategy and plans; and the sufficiency of the data gathered to complete the scientific investigation. - Factor B-2.
+This factor includes the degree to which the proposed mission will address the goals and objectives; the appropriateness of the selected instruments and mission design for addressing the goals and objectives; the degree to which the proposed instruments and mission can provide the necessary data, including details on data collection strategy and plans (n.b., details added for the evaluation of the CSR); and the sufficiency of the data gathered to complete the scientific investigation. - Factor B-2.
 Probability of technical success.
-This factor includes the maturity and technical readiness of the instruments; the adequacy of the plan to develop the instruments within the proposed cost and schedule; the robustness of those plans, including recognition of risks and mitigation plans for retiring those risks; the likelihood of success in developing any new technology that represents an untested advance in the state of the art; the ability of the development team both institutions and individuals to successfully implement those plans; and the likelihood of success for both the development and the operation of the instruments within the mission design.
+This factor includes the maturity and technical readiness of the instruments or demonstration of a clear path to achieve necessary maturity; the adequacy of the plan to develop the instruments within the proposed cost and schedule; the robustness of those plans, including recognition of risks and mitigation plans for retiring those risks; the likelihood of success in developing any new technology that represents an untested advance in the state of the art; the ability of the development team - both institutions and individuals - to successfully implement those plans; and the likelihood of success for both the development and the operation of the instruments within the mission design.
 This factor includes assessment of technology readiness, heritage, environmental concerns, accommodation, and complexity of interfaces for the instrument design (n.b., subfactor added for the evaluation of the CSR).